aspose-words/Aspose.Words-API-References/english/net/aspose.words.settings/mailmergesettings/connectstring/_index.md

 title: MailMergeSettings.ConnectString
 linktitle: ConnectString
 second_title: Aspose.Words for .NET API Reference
-description: MailMergeSettings property.
+description: MailMergeSettings ConnectString property.
 Specifies the connection string used to connect to an external data source.
 The default value is an empty string in C#.
 type: docs
 weight: 50
 url: /net/aspose.words.settings/mailmergesettings/connectstring/